-JetNet 6728G provides 1 digital output, also known as Relay Output.
+JetNet 6628X provides 1 digital output, also known as Relay Output.
 The relay contacts are energized (open) for normal operation and will close under fault conditions.
-Fault conditions include Power Failure, Ethernet port Link Failure, Ping Failure and Ring Topology Change.
+Fault conditions include Power Failure, Ethernet port Link Failure, Ping Failure and Super Ring Topology Change.
 You can configure these settings in this Fault Relay Setting.
 Each Relay can be assigned 1 fault condition.

-Relay 1: Click on checkbox of the Relay 1 to enable/disable events.
+Relay 1: Click on checkbox of the Relay 1, then select the Event Type and its parameters.

-Event Type: Dry Output, Power Failure, Link Failure, Ping Reset and Ring Failure.
+Event Type: Dry Output, Power Failure, Link Failure, Ping Failure and Super Ring Failure.
 Each event type has its own parameters.
 You should also configure them.
 Currently, each Relay has one event type.